SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 # Reference

-This section explores the components that make up the Steeltoe Streams framework together with how to build Streams based application.
+This section explores the components that make up the Steeltoe Streams framework together with how to build Streams based applications.

 ## Main Concepts

-Steeltoe Streams provides a number of abstractions and opinions that simplify the writing of message-driven microservice applications.
+Steeltoe Streams provides a number of abstractions and opinions that simplify the writing of message-driven microservice based applications.
 This section gives an overview of the following:

 * [Application Model](#application-model)